rafaeldcsantos/GettingAndCleaningData/CodeBook.md

 | FrequencyDomain-BodyBodyAngularVelocityJerkMagnitude-std | Standard Deviation Magnitude for Body Angular Velocity Jerk |
 | FrequencyDomain-BodyBodyAngularVelocityJerkMagnitude-meanFrequency | Mean Frequency Magnitude for Body Angular Velocity Jerk |

-All units for acceleration are Gs (9.80665 m/seg2).
-All units for angular velocity are radians/second.
-All values are normalized in the range [-1,1].

 Please note that the last 9 variables contained "BodyBody" in their names in the original data.